 He’d somehow made it across the plains and arrived at the foot of the mountain he’d observed before the blizzard began in earnest.

 The old man queried in a startled voice, “You just come through those wastelands?”

-Hyouchuu nodded as he staggered up to the fire and sat down.
-The rising shoulder of the road was planed off like a levee.
+Hyouchuu nodded.
+He staggered up to the fire and sat down.
+The rising shoulder of the road was planed off like a graded levee.
 Along the top ran the row of low evergreens that formed a windbreak.
 Within the windbreak was a circle of blackened stones where the bonfire burned.

 Two small huts sat at the back of the clearing.
-One must have a stove of sorts, for smoke curled from the chimney.
+One must have a stove of sorts.
+Smoke curled from the chimney.
 A tea house for travelers perhaps.
 If so, this fire wouldn’t come free either.
 There was always a “firewood fee.”